Walsoken: Sport

 A short-lived greyhound racing track called the Wheatley Bank Sports Stadium, existed between 1939 and 1948.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The track on Lynn Road could only accommodate 500 spectators and is reported to have reopened on 10 July 1948 meaning it had closed at some stage after 1939.
 Races were over 350 yards and meetings were held three times per week – on Mondays, Wednesdays and Saturdays.
 It was also used for Speedway.

 Walsoken Pride was a champion chestnut mare owned and shown by Robert Baxter.
 The horse dropped dead at a horse show in Wisbech in 1922.
 The body was buried upright in what is now part of Baxter Close.

-Wisbech Town F.C. is based in Walsoken, formerly on the Fenland Park on Lerowe Road and more recently on Lynn Road.
+Wisbech Town F.C. of the is based in Walsoken, formerly on the Fenland Park on Lerowe Road and more recently on Lynn Road.